 If you have a cat, you’ll be used to sacrificing personal space during the day and while you sleep.
 Many pet owners have always wanted to know why their cat wants to go to sleep on your face.
 Surely it’s uncomfortable for your cat, and it’s definitely not comfortable for you.

 Besides, your cat may not be in this position all night.
-It’s possible that they got closer when you started stirring.
+It’s possible that it got closer when you started stirring.
 Cats can tell when humans are about to wake up, and that means food and playtime.
 Your pet is impatient for you to get up and spend some time with them.

 Why Does My Cat Want to Sleep in My Bed?

 It can sometimes be frustrating when a cat insists on sharing your bed.
-Despite being tiny, cats somehow take plenty of space and hog the covers.
+Despite being tiny, cats somehow take up plenty of space and hog the covers.
 This can cost you a few hours of sleep.

 As difficult as it can be, try to consider this to be a compliment.
 If your cat wants to sleep close to you, it’s a sign of affection and trust.